pansaty/AzureSQLDB-Security/readme.md

 ## Task 1: Restore the ContosoFinance Database
-Download the database backup from [lab-files](/lab-files/ContosoFinance.bacpac)
+Download the ContosoFinance database backup from [lab-files](/lab-files/ContosoFinance.bacpac) and restore either using the instructions via [cloud-shell](https://docs.microsoft.com/en-us/azure/azure-sql/database/scripts/import-from-bacpac-powershell) or from the [portal](https://docs.microsoft.com/en-us/azure/azure-sql/database/database-import?tabs=azure-powershell).

 ## Task 2: Create a the ContosoFinance Website
 With the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) installed on your machine, open a PowerShell command prompt and run the following steps:
 <BR><b>NOTE: </b>Alternatively you can use [shell.azure.com](https://shell.azure.com)